“Every click is an opportunity to lose prospects.”— Bryan Eisenberg

 “Every click is an opportunity to lose prospects, and at the same time, every click is an opportunity to move closer to your goal.”

 This means that designing an efficient navigation technique for your product will help you achieve your usability goals and will enhance user satisfaction.
-Few rules mentioned below will help you define an efficient navigation technique for your product.
+A few rules mentioned below will help you define an efficient navigation technique for your product.

 Get 3 months of free membership to learn UX Design here!

-Make interactions clear for your user by providing easy to understand UI options.
+Make interactions clear for your user by providing easy-to-understand UI options.
 Make sure that clickable links and images are prominent on the interface and users can easily differentiate them from the rest of the controls and options.
-The interaction points on a page should be clearly visible when the user comes to use your product.
+The interaction points on a page should be visible when the user comes to use your product.

 Follow consistency to provide navigation options.
-Clicking on different menu options should respond in a similar way.
+Clicking on different menu options should respond similarly.
 Clicking on UI elements should not surprise the users by displaying a unique interaction each time.
-It will difficult to remember for your users and will frustrate them.
+It will be difficult to remember for your users and will frustrate them.

 Use meaningful and understandable UI labels that users can follow to move through the pages.
 The UI labels must be clear and precise so that the user can click on them with confidence and go to the right option in your product.

 Try to limit the number of levels the user can navigate by clicking an option.
 Deeper levels will confuse the user and make it harder to remember the context where he is coming from.

 While defining the clicks and interactions, consider multiple devices and adjust the behavior accordingly.
 It may not be possible to provide similar interactions on the web as well as mobile.

 If you follow these basic rules of navigation, clicking through different pages of your product will move the user closer to their goals, instead of losing their prospects.